Steve0929/SomeBitBot/README.md

 ```

 ### The bot in action
-* Air quality in the city
+## Air quality in the city
 The bot will post each hour a tweet providing information about the air quality and the average temperatue of 5 locations (Usaquén, Guaymaral, Suba, Las Ferias, Puente Aranda) in Bogota city.
 Depending on the Air Quality Index the tweet will display a message indicating if the air quality is: satisfactory 🍃, moderate ⚠️ or bad ⛔️.
-* Please note that sometimes Twitter will prevend the bot from tweeting if the information of the post has already been tweeted.
+* Please note that sometimes Twitter will prevend the bot from tweeting if the information of the post has already been tweeted in the past.

-* Natural Language Processing and tweeting a response based on sentiment
+## Natural Language Processing and tweeting a response based on sentiment

 ### Follow: @SomeBitBot